nicolsama/unlimitlist/README.md

 # README

-[Unlimitlist](https://unlimitlist.herokuapp.com/#/) is Workflowy clone, an app that aims to give organization to to your ideas.
+[Unlimitlist](https://unlimitlist.herokuapp.com/#/) is a Workflowy clone, an app that aims to give organization to your ideas.

 ## Why Unlimitlist?

-Unlimitlist provides the ability to make and edit lists, mark items as complete, and provides organization of ideas via sublists.
-Any bulletted idea can house another list.
+Unlimitlist provides the ability to make and edit lists, mark items as complete, and provides the ability to organize ideas via sublists.
+Any bulleted idea can house another list.

 ## Key Features